This page lists many small programs that I have written for my

 long register and macro names, changing text color,

 bidirectional text rendering, and keshideh line adjustment;

 and the output device created by the mktrfn program.

 - here's the port of plan9 troff (troff, tr2ps,

-holds my right-to-left text support patch; more information
+Its dir branch holds my right-to-left text support patch.

-- I wrote mktrfn to create troff font files from AFM
+- I wrote mktrfn to create neatroff font description

 - ctxt to write formatted documents (including

 - nref manages document references; it can be used as